markmeeus/MarcelloDB/README.md

 [![Build Status](https://travis-ci.org/markmeeus/MarcelloDB.svg?branch=master)](https://travis-ci.org/markmeeus/MarcelloDB)

-MarcelloDB is a mobile NoSql Object database.
+MarcelloDB is a mobile NoSql database.
-It is light-weight and has a minimal memory footprint.
+It is very light-weight with minimal memory footprint.

 MarcelloDB saves plain C# objects, including child objects, lists and collections.
 Not having to map your objects to the relational model can save you hundreds of lines of code.

-Marcello is pure C#, so there is no need to package other binaries.
+MarcelloDB is a pure C# implementation, so there is no need to package other binaries.

-Marcello will support Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1 and Windows 10
+MarcelloDB is mostly portable code, and will support Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1 and Windows 10

 Current Status
 =
-Marcello is still experimental.
+Marcello is still in an experimental phase.

 Be carefull.
 Backwards compatibility with existing data will not be guaranteed untill v1.